-NAHB Councils target specific business interests and disciplines within the home building industry and give members with common interests the opportunity to exchange ideas, further their education, and develop policies that benefit their areas of interest.
+NAHB Councils target specific business interests and disciplines within the home building industry.
+Councils give members with common interests the opportunity to exchange ideas, further their education, and develop policies that benefit their areas of interest.
 NAHB data shows that members who belong to a council stay members 40% longer than a member who does not belong to a council.

-NAHB Councils include the 55+ Housing Council, Building Systems Council, NAHB Multifamily Council, NAHB Remodelers, National Sales and Marketing Council, NAHB Professional Women in Building.
+NAHB Councils include the 55+ Housing Council, Building Systems Council, NAHB Multifamily Council, NAHB Remodelers Council, National Sales and Marketing Council, NAHB Professional Women in Building Council.

 Follow the steps below to establish an NAHB Local Council at your HBA/BIA: